 Which ‘World Trigger’ Character Are You?

-Are you a fan of the popular anime and manga series World Trigger?
-Have you ever wondered which character from the series you would be if you were a part of the Border Defense Agency?
+Are you a fan of popular anime and manga adventures?
+Have you ever wondered which character from the series you would be if you were part of an elite defense agency?
 Well, wonder no more!
-Take our World Trigger character quiz and find out which member of the elite Border Defense Agency you most closely resemble.
-From the fearless leader, Osamu Mikumo, to the powerful warrior, Jin Yuichi, there's a character for everyone to identify with.
+Take our quiz and find out which member of the team you most closely resemble.
+If you love high-stakes missions and fast-paced battles, this anime-inspired challenge is the perfect place to start.
 So what are you waiting for?
-Click the Start button below and let's find out which World Trigger character you are!
+Click the Start button below and let's find out which character you are!

 About “World Trigger” in a few words:

 World Trigger is a Japanese anime and manga series written and illustrated by Daisuke Ashihara.
-The story follows the lives of a group of individuals who become members of the Border Defense Agency, an organization that fights against alien beings called Neighbors that are attempting to invade Earth.
-The series features intense action sequences and complex character relationships, as well as a unique and intricate world-building.
-World Trigger has gained a dedicated following among anime and manga fans and has been praised for its exciting storytelling and intricate character development.
+The story follows a group of recruits who join the Border Defense Agency, an organization that fights against alien beings called Neighbors as they attempt to invade Earth.
+With its intense action sequences and complex character relationships, the series delivers the kind of fast-paced excitement that fans of action-packed stories often enjoy, while also standing out for its unique world-building and detailed character development.
+It has earned a dedicated following among anime and manga fans for its engaging storytelling and layered cast.

 Meet the characters from World Trigger